chaos/diod/protocol.md

 size[4] Twrite tag[2] fid[4] offset[8] count[4] data[count]
 size[4] Rwrite tag[2] count[4]
 ```
 read and write perform I/O on the file represented by fid.
-Note that in v9fs, a read(2) or write(2) system call for a chunk of the file that wont fit in a single request is broken up into multiple requests.
+Note that in v9fs, a read(2) or write(2) system call for a chunk of the file that won't fit in a single request is broken up into multiple requests.

 Under 9P2000.L, read cannot be used on directories.
 See readdir below.